speedscale/docs/docs/setup/install/kubernetes-operator.md

 speectl install --imgpullsecrets my-secret1,my-secret2p
 ```

+### Specifying nodeSelectors, tolerations and affinity

+If you want to schedule Speedscale related resources only on certain nodes using the mechanisms mentioned, you can set these via the `values.yaml` during Helm installation or by manually setting them on the `speedscale-operator` deployment after initial install.
+The settings applied to the operator will be applied to all related resources whether they are present for the full control plane lifecycle or ephemeral during a replay.

 ## Uninstall Operator <a href="#uninstall-operator" id="uninstall-operator"></a>

 Before you uninstall the operator, make sure that you have uninjected the sidecar from your pods.